DrRichXu/Combinatorics/index.md

         <a href="http://math.cnu.edu.cn/szdw/qtjs/161049.htm" target="_blank">Gennian Ge</a>,
     </span>
   <p>
     <p> In this work, we consider the  Erdos-Falconer distance problem under Hamming distance, which is the most important metric in coding theory.
-We show a non-trivial bound for the threshold on the cardinality |I| so that ∆(I) contains a positive proportion of the whole distance set.</p>
+We show a non-trivial bound for the threshold on the cardinality |I| so that ∆(I) contains a positive proportion of the whole distance set.
+To prove our main result, we take advantage of some techniques from coding theory, extremal combinatorics (dependent random choice), and some results from number theory.</p>
   <div class="item__primary-actions">
     <span><a href="Erdos_Falconer_distance_problem_under_Hamming_metric.pdf" target="_blank">PDF</a></span>
 </div>